Xetibo/ReSet-Doc/sections/literature.typ

 the plugin system developers and is more prone to breaking changes, as plugins interact more closely with the original system.

-An existing plugin system with this variant is the GNOME-Shell.
+An existing plugin system with this variant is the GNOME Shell.
 This application is used on top of the GNOME Compositor to provide users with various user interfaces such as a status bar, notifications, and more.
 As GNOME-Shell is written in JavaScript, the overriding of functions is comparatively straight